 Changing of the Guard

 Witnessing the changing of the guard ceremony is one for the London bucket list for first-timers to the city.
+It’s also one of the best things to do in London with kids.
 As it only occurs on certain days, make sure you check the times and best spots to observe the ceremony on the Changing Guard website.
 Due to its popularity, be prepared for huge crowds and to be stuck there for some time.

 If you just want to see a horse and guard, then there’s always (at least every time I’ve passed!) two stationed at the front of Horseguards.

 Dating back to 960 AD, this royal church and UNESCO site is a truly iconic building.
 It has been the place of many important events over its 1000 years of history.

 Since 1066, Westminster Abbey has been England’s coronation church, as well as the burial site for many previous monarchs.